Eyongtarh/Riders-Club-Project/README.md

 - [GitHub](https://github.com/) for giving the idea of the project's design.
 - [Django](https://www.djangoproject.com/) for the framework.
 - [Font awesome](https://fontawesome.com/): for the free access to icons.
-- [Heroku](https://www.heroku.com/): for the free hosting of the website.
+- [Heroku](https://www.heroku.com/): for the hosting of the website.
 - [Postgresql](https://www.postgresql.org/): for providing a free database.
 - [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?hl=en): for providing a free platform to test website responsiveness
  - [Juliia Konovalova](https://github.com/IuliiaKonovalova/school_app/tree/main) was used in the writing of the readme.md.